tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 Despite their work on using R1CS being research in progress, their detailed notes on constraint systems and their implementation in RUST are available in [[2]].

-Constructions of zero-knowledge proofs such as Bulletproofs involve arithmetic circuits and R1CSs, either explicitly or implicitly.

 The aim of this report is to: